Latsch

-Latsch ([latʃ]; Laces [ˈlaːtʃes]) is a comune (municipality) in the province of South Tyrol in northern Italy, located about 40 km northwest of the city of Bolzano.
+Latsch ([latʃ]; Laces [ˈlaːtʃes]) is a comune (municipality) and a village in the province of South Tyrol in northern Italy, located about 40 km northwest of the city of Bolzano.

 Geography

 As of 30 November 2010, it had a population of 5,156 and an area of 78.8 km2.

 Latsch (Laces) borders the following municipalities: Kastelbell-Tschars, Martell, Schnals, Schlanders, and Ulten.